-Obje ctive Control Gene eral 1 O1.
-O2.
-To encourage the office component of industrial development to front the road or any adjoining residential area.
-To ensure that industrial uses are compatible with adjoining established residential areas.
-To ensure to that development can withstand the stresses of flooding and sea level rise and does not adversely impact flooding.
-C1.
+Obje ctive Cont rol Gene eral 1 Conti C1.
+C2.
+C3.
 Business Park and industrial uses with access from Rhodes Street or Smith Street are to have low vehicular generation characteristics and exclude the use of container handling or semitrailers.
 Development on the B7 Business Park Zone at the corner of Holloway and Green Streets are to have their commercial offices (or other non-industrial activity) fronting Holloway Street and the school with a return (no less than 10m) to Green Street.
 All industrial activities are to be undertaken behind the commercial building buffer.
-C3.
 The transport of hazardous substances should be directed away from residential areas and a Traffic Route Study showing the proposed traffic route of such transport is required.
-C4.
 Development fronting Denison Street, Rhodes Street, and Smith Street are to have their commercial offices (or other non-industrial activity) fronting the road/street.
 All industrial activities are to be undertaken behind the commercial building buffer.
-C5.
-Development is not to adversely impact on the surrounding established residential areas through noise, traffic, pollution and risk.
-C6.
+Development is not to adversely impact on the surrounding established residential areas through noise, traffic, air quality, odour and any other pollution and risk.
 Redevelopment of land at the corner of Denison Street & Beauchamp Road (the Orica site) is to take into account the road widening affectation proposed by RMS.
-C7.
-Developments within the vicinity of Floodvale Drain, Springvale Drain and Bunnerong Stormwater Channel No. 11 (SWC 11 - Sydney State Water) shall submit a detailed Flood Study/Assessment for 1 in 100 year average recurrence interval (ARI) design storm events and probable maximum flood (PMF).
-C8.
-Development shall: (i) Have finished floor levels of a minimum 500mm above the 1 in 100 year flood level for habitable areas and 300mm for industrial areas and garages; and (ii) Not impede the passage of floodwater to cause a rise (afflux) in the flood level upstream and/or increase the downstream velocities of flow.
+Developments within the vicinity of Floodvale Drain, Springvale Drain and Bunnerong Stormwater Channel No. 11 (SWC 11 - Sydney State Water) shall submit a detailed Flood Study/Assessment for 1 in 100 year average recurrence interval (ARI) design storm events and C8. probable maximum flood (PMF).
+Development shall: (i) Have finished floor levels of a minimum 500mm above the 1 in 100 year flood level for habitable areas and 300mm for industrial areas and garages; and

-Obje ctive Cont rol C9.
-Restricted Access Vehicles (RAV) classified by Roads and Maritime Services (RMS) (including B-Doubles) are not permitted to access: (i) Holloway Street; (ii) Green Street; (iii) Ocean Street; (iv) Swinbourne Street; (v) Stephen Road; (vi) Smith Street; and (vii) Rhodes Street.
+Obje ctive Cont rol C9. (ii) Not impede the passage of floodwater to cause a rise (afflux) in the flood level upstream and/or increase the downstream velocities of flow.
 C10.
+Restricted Access Vehicles (RAV) classified by Roads and Maritime Services (RMS) (including B- Doubles) are not permitted to access: (i) Holloway Street; (ii) Green Street; (iii) Ocean Street; (iv) Swinbourne Street; (v) Stephen Road; (vi) Smith Street; and (vii) Rhodes Street.
 The maximum size of vehicle accessing Smith Street and Rhodes Street is restricted to Medium Rigid Vehicles (MRV) as defined by AS2890.2.
-Risk O4.
+Risk 04.
 To ensure that any risk to human health, property or the natural environment arising from the operation of the development is minimised and addressed.
 C11.
 Part of the suburb is within the zone of influence of the High Pressure Gas Pipeline that follows the ARTC Rail Corridor to the Qenos Site at the Botany Industrial Park, Denison Street, Banksmeadow.
 O5.
 To ensure that existing pipelines are identified and protected during the development process.
 C12.
 Development Applications, planning proposals and rezoning of land received by Council for land within the Zone of Influence will be referred to the APA Group for consideration and comment.
 C13.
 A survey is required to identify any pipelines, easements etc affecting the development site.
 If the pipeline enters Council land an appropriate deed of agreement is to be executed.
 C14.
 If a site fronts Denison Street a Transport Risk Assessment Report is required to be lodged with Council.
 C15.
 A Risk Assessment Evaluation is required for development in this precinct.